 Only ask of others what you are ready to give yourself.

 Listen intently and meet people where they are.

 Accept where you are yourself, it’s the only place to start from.

 Challenge the status quo and challenge yourself.

 It’s a good sign if you’re a little afraid – it means your dreams are big enough.

 Be aware of your own privilege – be it due to class, race, gender, or your sexual orientation – and use the power you have to empower those who don’t.

 I am currently buckling down to finish my PhD thesis (if you see me procrastinating, please hit me… or buy me a coffee!).
-Meanwhile, I am also starting to look into possible career paths outside of academia (which I have ruled out for numerous reasons).
+Meanwhile, I am also starting to look into possible career paths outside of academic research (which I have ruled out for numerous reasons).
 I want to work in a team with good communication and ambitions, I want challenge, I prefer continuous change and growth over routine, I thrive doing project-based stuff and I like my work to be meaningful.
-You are looking to fill a position in such an environment and think I could be a good fit?
+Are you looking to fill a position in such an environment and think I could be a good fit?
 Drop me a line!

 / what’s next? /